ThomasAlban/PirateChannelLooping/README.md

 Note: I did not create the original WAD for "The Pirate Channel", and if anyone can help me give credit to whoever originally made it then that would be much appreciated.

-Here is a modification of "The Pirate Channel" WAD which has looping music!
+Here is a modification of "The Pirate Channel" WAD (a Homebrew Channel forwarder for the Wii) which has looping music!